Patagonia SnowDrifter Jacket

 Choosing the right ski jacket is all about managing the conditions that you might encounter on the mountain.
 This depends on the specific kinds of skiing you enjoy most—skinning up a sunny ridgeline in the North Cascades is far different than bracing...

-Arc’teryx is a leader in the premium ski shell market, and their Sentinel LT (and men’s Sabre LT) is yet another standout for resort-goers and ski tourers alike.
-The jacket includes all the trimmings we’d expect at this price range, plus a longer...
+Arc’teryx is a leader in the premium ski shell market, and their flagship Sentinel (and men’s Sabre) is a standout for resort-goers and ski tourers alike.
+Previously called the Sentinel AR, the latest design is largely similar to its predecessor but...

 Patagonia Ski Jackets: How to Choose